 Support Services for you

-The Mental Health Response Service provides a single point of access (SPA) for service users, carers, GPs, and all other health and social care professionals to access adult and older-age mental healthcare services.
+The Mental Health Crisis Intervention Team provides a single point of access (SPA) for service users, carers, GPs, and all other health and social care professionals to access adult and older-age mental healthcare services.
 The SPA will also provide clinicians with a central point of contact for advice about accessing secondary services.

 The team triage calls to ensure people’s needs s are effectively prioritised and that assessments and interventions are themselves appropriately prioritised; This also allows the team to determine how urgently a response is required regarding referrals.